-As part of its academic, research and education activities, the Centre collects and uses your personal data when you browse the website or share information in registration forms.
+As part of its academic, research and education activities, the Centre collects and uses your personal data when browsing the website or sharing information in registration forms.

-By using the Centre website, you agree to the processing of your Personal Data in accordance with this Data Protection Policy, which describes how your Personal Data is processed.
+Using the Centre website, you agree to process your Personal Data per this Data Protection Policy, which describes how your Personal Data is processed.